GeoNet/delta/calibration/fluxgates/README.md

 For the temperatures:

 __temp__<sub>i</sub> = __volts__<sub>i</sub> * __gain__ - 273.0

-Those are used to obtain "scale factor" and "scale bias" in the `install/gains.csv` file.

 nomenclature used in sensor calibration files with respect to `X|Y|Z` and `N|E|vert`